William King Gregory

-William King Gregory (May 19, 1876 – December 29, 1970) was an American zoologist, renowned as a primatologist, paleontologist, and functional and comparative anatomist.
-He was an expert on mammalian dentition, and a leading contributor to theories of evolution.
-In addition he was active in presenting his ideas to students and the general public through books and museum exhibits.
+William King Gregory (May 19, 1876 – December 29, 1970) was an American zoologist, primatologist, paleontologist, and functional and comparative anatomist.
+He was an expert on mammalian dentition, and a contributor to theories of evolution.
+He presented his ideas to students and the general public through books and museum exhibits.

 Early life

 He was born in Greenwich Village, New York, on May 19, 1876 to George Gregory and Jane King Gregory.
 He attended Trinity School and then moved onto Columbia University in 1895, initially at the School of Mines but then transferring to Columbia College.
 He majored in zoology and vertebrate paleontology under Henry Fairfield Osborn.
 While still an undergraduate he became Osborn's research assistant and soon after married Laura Grace Foote.
 He received his undergraduate degree from Columbia in 1900, followed by a masters in 1905, and a doctorate in 1910.